aishincp/HR_Process_Reporting_Automation_Tool-Python-RPA-Concepts-/README.md

+### Note
-## This project reflects my interest in solving real-world problems through automation and analytics, building agents or RPA systems to automate tasks with minimal or low-code.
-It brings together technical skills, practical implementation, and a focus on user-centric delivery, which is a foundation I look forward to building upon in future roles.
+This project reflects my interest in solving real-world problems through automation and analytics, building agents or RPA systems to automate tasks with minimal or low-code.
+It ###brings together technical skills, practical implementation, and a focus on user-centric delivery, which is a foundation I look forward to building upon in future roles.